Hello + My Approach

 "As water takes whatever shape it is in, so free may you be about who you become." - John O'Donohue

 Here is the part where you determine if I would be a good fit for you.
 Nothing about therapy is easy.
-So I try to take the guesswork out of this piece and make it as straightforward as possible!
+So, I try to and make this part as straightforward as possible!
 I'll get to my approach and background in a moment but first I'd like to share with you who I'm most successful in helping.

 Therapy is a journey, not a quick fix.
-Most of my clients understand this and have usually been in therapy before but found it didn't go deep enough and they now feel ready to explore what hasn't been working and why, so they can not just end the cycle of pain they've been carrying but be completely free of it.
-Many of the clients I work with are women who feel stressed and overwhelmed.
-Outwardly they function quite well, but inwardly others would be surprised to know how much they struggle with perfectionism and getting it right.
-Much of my work with clients includes helping them to: find their authentic voice, honor their intuition and work through times of transition and change that require support and self-compassion such as: pregnancy and parenthood.
+Most of my clients understand this and have usually been in therapy before but found it didn't go deep enough and they now feel ready to explore what hasn't been working and why.
+Many of my clients want to go beyond coping strategies (of course we will do that too) but they want to not just end the cycle of pain they've been carrying but be completely free of it.
+The majority of clients I work with are women who feel stressed and overwhelmed.
+Outwardly they function quite well and have much to be proud of being both driven and successful but inwardly others would be surprised to know how much they struggle with anxiety, perfectionism and 'getting it right'.
+My work with clients includes helping them to: find their authentic voice, slow down, find balance and honor their intuition.
+Especially during times of transition and change that require more support and self-compassion.

 What I know for sure is that you won't always get it 'right'; however, my hope is that, you will find rhythms of rest, balance and be kinder to yourself as a result of our work together.
 Essentially, that you can find stillness to be and the courage to become.
 I'd love to be apart of your journey and help you get started!